AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/webhooks.md

 # Real-time integrations

-The following sections demonstrate all the real-time integrations that Adobe Commerce Extensibility Starter Kit has to offer, including the synchronous web hook action and an example implementation of a webhook.
+The following sections demonstrate all the real-time integrations that Adobe Commerce Extensibility Starter Kit has to offer, including the synchronous webhook action and an example implementation of a webhook.

 ## Synchronous webhook action